unrealrobin/timbermvp/docs/RobinLifshitz/SeedaDeath.md

 ---
 Note:
-1. When the Data Seed (Seeda) dies, the play is also destroyed directly after.
+1. When the Data Seed (Seeda) dies, the player is also destroyed directly after.
 The player also tries to update the death reason ui so we have a check to make sure it can only be set when its the default reason.